+The morning session opened with a HUGE elephant under the rug - “Where is Oracle?”
+There’s no booth in the Pavilion - super strange.
 Things kicked off very slowly.
 Jonathan Schwartz, Sun CEO, for all of his ponytail excellence, wasn’t exactly inspiring a great deal of excitement in the crowd.
 In fact, the loudest applause from the audience was initially for the tech support guy who fixed the projection for one of the demos.

 So far one of the greatest things about JavaOne for me has been the opportunity to connect face-to-face with so many people that I’ve only communicated with digitally.
 I’ve also been able to catch up with folks that I’ve run into through other conferences, the JUG, and work: Finally met Aaron Houston and Mark DeHart from Sun JUG Programs.
 These guys have supported the Memphis JUG from the very beginning and have kept us supplied with tons of cool swag, as well as a Sun SPOT that continues to be a hit.

+I gave two lightning talks at CommunityOne today, the first of which described deploying Grails applications to Morph AppSpace.
 For the uninitiated, Grails is a Ruby on Rails inspired full stack web development framework which brings “convention over configuration” and “DRY” into the Java web development arena.
 Unlike Rails, it is not an effort from scratch, but rather stands on the shoulders of proven giants in the Java world like the Spring framework and Hibernate.